rozling/a8-validate/README.md

   - Sample width: 8/16/24/32 bits
   - Loop/start/end positions don't exceed file length

-Use them to:
+Use it to:
 - Run before copying presets to your card so you catch problems immediately.
 - Validate presets created by another program or AI

-## Background
+### Background

-This stemmed from one day asking AI to come up with some cool preset ideas.
+- This stemmed from one day asking AI to come up with some cool preset ideas.
-The ideas were great but when it came to creating the actual presets of course it hallucinated the format / features etc.
+- The ideas were great but when it came to creating the actual presets of course it hallucinated the format / features etc.
-These tools should help any person / program creating A8 presets and wanting to ensure they are as correct as possible.
+- These tools should help any person / program creating A8 presets to ensure they are as correct as possible.

-## Warning!
+### Warning!

 This tool is provided “as is”, without any warranties.
 Always keep backups of your presets and samples.